-&lt;sup>5 Except as provided for in Article 6(4) of the Habitats Directive, viz.
-There must be: (a) no alternative solution available, (b) imperative reasons of overriding public interest for the plan to proceed; and (c) adequate compensatory measures in place.
+3 Except as provided for in Article 6(4) of the Habitats Directive, viz.
+There must be:

+(a) no alternative solution available,

+(b) imperative reasons of overriding public interest for the plan to proceed; and been informed by the SFRA process and associated delineation of flood risk zones.

+(c) adequate compensatory measures in place.